 The Bruce Highway between Caloundra Road and the Sunshine Motorway on the Sunshine Coast.

-Construction is anticipated to commence late-2016 with completion of the upgrade likely to take about 4-years based on a dry weather schedule.
+Preliminary works are anticipated to commence late-2016 with major construction commencing early 2017.
+Completion of the upgrade likely to take about 4-years based on a dry weather schedule.

-A revised preferred planning layout for the Bruce Highway Upgrade—Caloundra Road to Sunshine Motorway project was released in July 2015.
-This layout is based on several years of planning and community consultation and has minor modifications to the preferred planning layout published in April 2013.
+A revised preferred planning layout for the Bruce Highway Upgrade — Caloundra Road to Sunshine Motorway was released in July 2015.
+This layout was based on several years of planning and community consultation.

-The department will now use the revised layout as a reference design in a double Early Contractor Involvement (dECI) process for the design and construction of the project.
-The revised layout will provide a flexible platform to allow for potential innovations and refinements to be made to the final design.
+The department used the revised layout as a reference design in a double Early Contractor Involvement (dECI) process for the design and construction of the project.
+The revised layout provided a flexible platform to allow for potential innovations and refinements to be made to the final design.

-The contract process commenced on 3 September 2015, with the detailed design and construction contract award to be announced mid-2016.
+The contract process commenced in September 2015, with the detailed design and construction contract award to be announced mid-2016.